glitchct/Windows-11-Lite/README.md

 > [!IMPORTANT]
 > Only Files on GitHub and Internet Archive are safe!
 > Download only from GitHub or Internet Archive, other ones are fake!
-> How to verify if the Windows 11 Lite Version is genuine/real ->
+> Check [Here](https://github.com/glitchct/Windows-11-Lite/blob/main/verfiy-files.md) , to make sure you downloaded the right Windows Lite Version.

 A Windows Version designed to optimize and debloat your System.